yuvallanger/matplotlib/doc/faq/howto_faq.rst

-If you want to take an animated plot and turn it into a movie, the best approach is to save a series of image files (eg PNG) and use an external tool to convert them to a movie.
+If you want to take an animated plot and turn it into a movie, the best approach is to save a series of image files (e.g. PNG) and use an external tool to convert them to a movie.
 You can use `mencoder
 <http://www.mplayerhq.hu/DOCS/HTML/en/mencoder.html>`_,
 which is part of the `mplayer <http://www.mplayerhq.hu>`_ suite